Prescription Drug Disposal

-A drop-off box outside the St. Matthews Police Department in City Hall prevents unused prescription drugs from being used by the wrong persons and from polluting the environment.
+A drop-off box is located just inside the St. Matthews Police Department in the City Hall building and prevents unused prescription drugs from being used by the wrong persons and from polluting the environment.
 Improper disposal of drugs can accidentally poison children or pets who find them in the trash can.
 They can be scavenged from trash receptacles to be illegally used or sold.
 The National Institute on Drug Abuse reported in a poll that 70% of high school seniors using prescription drugs, not prescribed for them, got them from a friend or relative.

-1) ensure prescription drugs are placed loosely in a sealed plastic bag; All pills can be placed in the same plastic bag.
+1) Empty all drugs from their containers and place them loosely in a sealed plastic bag; All pills can be placed in the same plastic bag.

 To learn about which drugs should be disposed of in a community drug disposal location and which drugs can be disposed of easily from any residence click here.